How Much Does a Golf Cart Weigh? 500–1,100 lbs (By Type & Brand)

 5. Lightweight wheels/tires: Aluminum wheels and special tires can save 20-30 pounds

 Switching from lead-acid to lithium batteries is the single most effective weight reduction strategy, offering up to a 60% weight savings in the battery system.
+See our lithium battery conversion guide for step-by-step instructions.

 Q